txominpelu/cl-async/README.md

 Transformation to async-specific ANF:

 - Calls to await function cannot have complex expressions in their parameters
+- Construction of the skeleton of the StateMachine class
+- Generate code for every state: case for handling the state on the resume$async method and another case for the state on the apply(result:Try[])
+- Aggregation of the cases for every state into the definition of the resume$async and the apply(result:Try[]) methods
+- Lifting of variables and methods.
+The methods defined in the previous step as well as all the variables used inside that correspond to fields of the class need to be assigned the appropiate symbol and owner.

 # What was the project supposed to do?